-Ms. Hoyt was appointed senior vice president, chief accounting officer, and controller in August 2014, having been vice president, chief accounting officer, and controller since November 2010.
-She previously served as the Company's vice president and controller since November 2006, assistant controller since 2003, and held positions of increasing responsibility within the accounting area since joining the Company in 1993.
+January 2023, having previously been senior vice president of Exploration controller in August 2014, having been vice president, chief accounting since April 2021.
+Prior to joining the Company, Ms. Henderson served as officer, and controller since November 2010.
+She previously served as the chief exploration officer at Kosmos Energy since February 2019, having Company's vice president and controller since November 2006, assistant previously served as their senior vice president of Exploration since controller since 2003, and held positions of increasing responsibility within the accounting area since joining the Company in 1993.

-Previously, Ms. Hoyt was an audit manager with Arthur Andersen LLP, an independent public accounting firm, from 1992 to 1993.
-Ms. Hoyt has been a member of the board of directors of the University of Houston Foundation since January 2021 and serves on its investment committee.
+variety of business and geophysical roles of increasing responsibility.
+Prior independent public accounting firm, from 1992 to 1993.
+Ms. Hoyt has been a to joining Kosmos, Ms. Henderson served in geophysicist roles at Nexen member of the board of directors of the University of Houston Foundation since January 2021 and serves on its investment committee.